How To Nourish Your Growing Preteens and Teens

 I think the best we can do as parents is to provide as much tasty, nutrient-dense food as we can for our children when they’re at home, focusing on a good balance of mainly protein and fats (should be consumed at every meal as they are the building blocks of healthy hormones), plus some healthy carbohydrates as their body’s major energy sources.

-Hence why it became the mission of both my son and I to create a list of delicious recipes designed to fill those ‘hollow legs’ without having to resort to a loaf of white bread at each sitting.
+Hence why it became my mission to create a list of delicious recipes designed to fill those ‘hollow legs’ without having to resort to a loaf of white bread at each sitting.
 Most importantly, they needed to be quick and easy to make for even our teens!

-So, we created the ebook Real Food for Hungry Teens, which provides 23 highly nutritious recipes specifically targeted at active, growing teenagers, and which aims to keep them coming back for more.
+Which is why I’ve created my ebooks, Easy Wholefood Lunchboxes, and Real Food for Hungry Teens, which provides highly nutritious recipes specifically targeted at active, growing teenagers, and which aims to keep them coming back for more.

 Using everyday foods rather than hard-to-get items, all recipes are truly a reflection of how we love to eat when at home.